When Will Taylor Swift Release A New Album? BFF Ed Sheeran Teases Release Date

 “[Taylor Swift] isn’t going to be releasing until probably the end of this year – Christmas is the smartest time to release because that’s when everyone buys records.
 So I’ve got a full year of just all Ed, all the time,” Sheeran said during an interview with BBC News, via Hollywood Life on March 2.

-Taylor Swift’s debut album was released in 2006 and every two years since, she has released a new album.
+Taylor Swift’s debut album was released in 2006, and every two years since then, she has released a new album.
 Because of this, her fans were convinced that a new album would be released at some point during 2016, but the new music never came.
 Instead, Taylor Swift seemingly enjoyed some time off as she continued with her romance with Calvin Harris, which began in early 2015, before ending the relationship and moving on with Tom Hiddleston.

 “[Taylor Swift] would never [digitally] send new songs,” he confessed to Capricho magazine.
 “I hear them, but it has to be with her… I remember when I did a song with her for her album, I was in San Francisco and they sent someone with a locked briefcase with an iPad and one song on it, and they flew to San Francisco and played the song I’ve done with her.”